alchemycodelab/work-with-us/README.md

 * Vanilla JavaScript, bonus for VueJS or React.
 * Missing anything above?
 Looking for a willingness to learn what you don't know.

-We’re also very interested in diversifying our own staff and would like it even better if you identify with an underrepresented group.

 Here’s what we see your first few months looking like:

 ## Welcome Aboard!
 (0 - 45 Days)